oguzcan-yavuz/krakenflex-task/README.md

 6- Add docs for setting up the dev env and running the app (don't forget .nvmrc)

-7- e2e tests for CLI?
+~~7- e2e tests for CLI~~

+8- npm link issue

+9- Invoke integratin and e2e tests with separate scripts